-a8: Limit AF-Area Mode Selection
+a7: Limit AF-Area Mode Selection

 This setting is used to enable or disable the different autofocus AF-Area Modes so that you will be able to choose from them all, or so that you can limit the number of modes available for selection if you do not ever wish to use some of them.
-The available modes include Pinpoint AF, Dynamic-Area AF, Wide-Area AF (S), Wide-Area AF (L), and Auto-Area AF.
-You cannot deselect Single-Point AF (see Figure 3.58 - left).
+The available modes include Pinpoint AF, Dynamic-Area AF, Wide-Area AF (S), Wide-Area AF (L), Auto-Area AF, and the people and animal face and eye detection options for Wide-Area AF and Auto-Area AF.
+You cannot deselect Single-Point AF (see Figure 3.59 - left).

 When setting this menu item, press up and down on the Multi Selector to highlight the desired mode, then press right on the Multi Selector to select or deselect it.
 You may wish to enable all of them at first and experiment with the different modes, and then later possibly disable the ones you find that you do not wish to use.
 That way when you are later quickly selecting between the different AF-Area Modes, you won't have to dial through all the options to get to the mode you desire.
-For example, when taking bird shots, you may only wish to quickly switch between Single-point AF, Dynamic-area AF, and Auto-Area AF, and don't want to be slowed down by having to click through the other Area Modes.
-The Autofocus AF-Area Modes, the differences between them, and their uses will be fully explained in Chapter 5 - Autofocusing.
+For example, when taking bird shots, you may only wish to quickly switch between Single-Point AF, Dynamic-area AF, and Auto-Area AF, and don't want to be slowed down by having to click through the other Area Modes.
+The Autofocus AF-Area Modes, the differences between them, and their uses will be explained in Chapter 5 - Autofocusing.

-Figure 3.58 - Left: Limit AF-Area Mode Selection menu, which allows you to limit the selectable AF-Area Modes to just the ones you use, which can save time during
+Figure 3.59 - Left: Limit AF-Area Mode Selection menu, which allows you to limit the selectable AF-Area Modes to just the ones you use, which can save time during shooting as you "scroll" through the various modes when changing to your desired mode.
+Right: Focus Point Wrap-Around, to choose if AF Point selection stops at the edges or not.